 - The underlying small business/borrower must be at least 50 percent owned, controlled, and operated by residents of the United States who are one of the following:

 - Low-to-moderate income

 - Operate in a low-to-moderate income census tract

-Absolutely.
-To obtain CDFI status, an organization is required to originate 60 percent of its loans to borrowers that meet the criteria that are used by CornerSquare Community Capital.
-So, while CornerSquare has a narrower focus, the participating CDFIs actively seek and provide financing to borrowers who do not meet the criteria for this program.
+Individuals that do not fit these criteria are still able to receive loans from partner CDFIs.
+To obtain CDFI status, an organization is required to originate 60 percent of its loans to borrowers that meet our criteria.
+So, while we have a narrower focus, our partners actively seek and provide financing to borrowers who do not meet the criteria for this program.

-CornerSquare Community Capital does not work directly with entrepreneurs.
-CornerSquare provides support and additional resources to lenders that are already active.
-Small businesses interested in applying for loans may contact the CDFI partners directly for more information.
+We do not work directly with entrepreneurs and small businesses, instead we focus on providing support and additional resources to lenders that are already active.
+Small businesses interested in applying for loans may contact our CDFI partners directly for more information.